eval-protocol/python-sdk/README.md

 ## License

-Reward Protocol is released under the Apache License 2.0.
+Eval Protocol is released under the Apache License 2.0.